For the People Act: Public opinion

-According to a January 2021 poll conducted by progressive think tank Data for Progress, American voters broadly support the legislation, with nearly 67% supporting the bill, even after participants were provided opposition messaging.
+According to a January 2021 poll conducted by progressive think tank Data for Progress, American voters broadly supported the legislation, with nearly 67% supporting the bill, even after participants were provided opposition messaging.
 According to the poll, 77% of Democratic voters, 68% of independent voters, and 56% of Republican voters support the act.

 A recording of a private conference call obtained by The New Yorker between a policy adviser to Senate Minority Leader Mitch McConnell and the leaders of several prominent conservative groups revealed that the Koch Brothers-affiliated advocacy group Stand Together had invested "substantial resources" researching H.R.
 1's popularity and message-testing opposition talking points.
-The group had concluded not only that the bill is broadly popular with the American public, but that opposition messaging to it is largely ineffective and so turning public opinion against it would be "incredibly difficult."
-It found that the argument that the bill "stops billionaires from buying elections" is particularly resonant with the public and conservatives should avoid publicly debating it, but instead attempt to stop the bill with legislative maneuvers such as the filibuster.
+The group had concluded not only that the bill was broadly popular with the American public, but that opposition messaging to it was largely ineffective and so turning public opinion against it would be "incredibly difficult."
+It found that the argument that the bill "stops billionaires from buying elections" was particularly resonant with the public and conservatives should avoid publicly debating it, but instead attempt to stop the bill with legislative maneuvers such as the filibuster.